Eggless Pumpkin Chocolate Chip Sourdough Discard Muffins

 • All purpose flour: The base of the recipe

-• Unsalted butter, softened: The buttery flavor is perfect in this recipe
+• Unsalted butter, softened: The buttery flavor is perfect in this recipe.
+If you only have salted butter, just omit the additional salt in the recipe

-• Honey: I like to cut down on refined sugar and use a bit of honey in this recipe
+• Honey: I like to cut down on refined sugar and use a bit of honey in this recipe.
+You can remove the honey and use only white granulated sugar (1 cup in total).

-• Egg: To help bind the ingredients together and adds some fluffiness
+• Plain Greek yogurt: To help bind the ingredients together and adds some fluffiness.
+You can use plain, unsweetened whole milk yogurt instead.

 • 100% pure pumpkin puree: Of course you need some pumpkin!
 Use fresh or canned